microchip-pic-avr-examples/avr128da48-crc-scan-on-flash-memory-mplab/README.md

 **Note:** *Add the path of hexmate tool in system environment variable as per MPLAB X IDE installation directory on the PC.*

 ## Summary
-This example demonstrates how CRCSCAN peripheral can be used to perform integrity check on Flash memory.
-It also demonstrates use of MNVCTRL peripheral to perform read and write operations on Flash memory in runtime.
+This example demonstrates how CRCSCAN peripheral can be used to perform an integrity check on Flash memory.
+It also shows how the NVMCTRL peripheral performs the read and write operations on Flash memory in runtime.
-The Below sections give brief explanation of Flash memory structure and CRC peripheral of AVR DA family for better understanding of the demo.
+The sections below give a brief explanation on the Flash memory structure, and the CRC peripheral of the AVR DA family, for a better understanding of the demo.
 Firmware generation section explains firmware generation using MCC and MPLAB X Linker options and Hexmate tools options used for this demo.

 ## Appendix:
 ## Flash Memory in AVR DA